wjzhengsh/blockchain/howto/pricing-saas.md

   CPU on individual nodes can be scaled down to 0.001 CPU to completely minimize charges.
 Taking these actions renders the node non-functional.
 When the compute is needed later, you can use the reallocation option in the {{site.data.keyword.blockchainfull_notm}} Platform console to scale up to what is required.
 For more information about how resources can be reallocated, see [Reallocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-reallocate-resources).

 - **Delete unused peer and deploy a new one when needed**
-  Because the ledger is stored on the orderer, when you deploy a new peer and join a channel, the peer receives a copy of the distributed ledger.
+  Because the ledger is stored on the ordering node, when you deploy a new peer and join a channel, the peer receives a copy of the distributed ledger.
 The drawback to this approach is that you need to generate new certificates and join the peer to the channels again.

   It is not recommended to ever delete a CA node because the data on it can never be recovered.
-Likewise, if you have only a single orderer node, you should never delete it.
+Likewise, if you have only a single ordering node, you should never delete it.
   {:important}

 - **Monitor and adjust your resource allocation based on your needs**